galaxyeagle/galaxyeagle.github.io/_posts/2021-03-09-Accounts-Tidbits.md

 Primary user : registers the org on gem portal Secondary users : assigned various roles (they're consignees & bill-payers/DDOs) [3 works : placement of contract, receipt of stores ie consignee, payt. to sellers]
 Up to Rs.
 25,000/- through any of the available suppliers on the GeM.
 Above Rs.
 25,000/- and up to Rs.
 1 lakh through the GeM, Seller having lowest price amongst at least three available sellers Above Rs.
 1 lakh through the supplier having lowest price after mandatorily obtaining bids

 if 2 bids only are rxed...reverse auction in gem is reqd (since then sellers themselves approach buyer & underbid each other, so lower bids will ensure price quoted is reasonable) if 1 bid... possible as per GO 6989-FY if branded product , give explanation as per GO 1956-FY

+vendor should get payt within 10 days of generation of CRAC by consignee